 Storing any food past its sell by date is at your own risk.
 You can keep dough for longer in the fridge than in warmer temperatures so keep it there.
 Dough was probably made on the day you bought it, so it will last 3-5 days after that before it starts tasting unpleasant.

 We’ve covered all types of pizza dough storage in this article which should cover all your needs.
 My recommendations would be to always use the best dough possible by planning ahead.
 Fermenting the dough slowly in the fridge for at least 24 hours gives a great flavor and texture.
-Making a decent sized bulk dough and cutting off pieces over the following few days works well.
-Just scale up a recipe using bakers percentages.
-You can then have fresh pizza or bread at your finger tips, ready to bake every evening.
+Follow my pizza dough recipe which has all the instructions to produce perfect dough time after time.

 To make the best pizza you need to cook your dough on something very hot.
 A pizza stone is more well known, but a pizza steel is a newer method which will produce even better results.
 The steel conducts heat more efficiently, cooking the base through very quickly.
 They also don’t shatter like a stone does.
 I have this pizza steel and can fully recommend it (click to see on Amazon).
 If you’d rather get something a bit cheaper, then at least get a pizza stone made of cordierite like this one.
 It is less likely to crack like other pizza stones.

 See all the essential tools I recommend on my pizza equipment list guide.